ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

 Naming of files
 ===============
-A naming strategy provides a mapping between model classes and the file names, in which the serialized representation of several objects of this class can be found.
+A naming strategy provides a mapping between model classes and the names of the data sinks, in which the serialized representation of several objects of this class can be found.
-Currently we offer two different, pre-defined file naming strategies, which you might extend to fit your needs:
+Currently we offer two different, pre-defined naming strategies, which you might extend to fit your needs:

 1. **EntityPersistenceNamingStrategy**:
-   A basic file naming strategy that is able to add prefix and suffix to the file names.
+   A basic naming strategy that is able to add prefix and suffix to the names of the data sinks.
 A flat folder structure is considered.
 For more details see `Default naming strategy`_.
 2. **HierarchicFileNamingStrategy**:
-   An extended version of the FileNamingStrategy.
+   An extended version of the EntityPersistenceNamingStrategy.
 Additionally, the `Default directory hierarchy`_ is taken into account.
 Please note, that this directory hierarchy is only meant to be used in conjunction with input models.

 However, you can control the behaviour of serialization and de-serialization of models by injecting the desired naming strategy you like into :code:`CsvDataSource` and :code:`CsvFileSink`.

 Default naming strategy
 =======================
-There is a default mapping from model class to file naming in the case you would like to use csv files for (de-)serialization of models.
+There is a default mapping from model class to naming of data sinks in the case you would like to use csv files for (de-)serialization of models.
-You may extend / alter the naming with pre- or suffix by calling :code:`new FileNamingStrategy("prefix", "suffix")`.
+You may extend / alter the naming with pre- or suffix by calling :code:
+`new EntityPersistenceNamingStrategy("prefix","suffix")`.

 Input
 -----